TalariaSoftware/ncmanager-help/committees/create-agenda.md

 ---

 An agenda lets everyone know what is going to be discussed in the meeting.
-This let's everyone know whether or not they should attend and also helps people show up prepared when they do attend the meeting.
+This helps people decide whether or not they should attend and also helps them show up prepared when they do attend the meeting.

-Also the Brown Act requires that every topic that is going to be discussed appear on the agenda and that nothing be discussed that is not on the agenda or outside of a properly agendized and noticed meeting.
+The Brown Act requires that every topic that is going to be discussed appear on the agenda and that nothing be discussed that is not on the agenda or outside of a properly agendized and noticed meeting.
 This is so everyone can be aware of an participate in the deliberation of government.